-Explore seldom-seen natural and cultural treasures, from the rain forest walking paths of Ilha Grande to the cobbled colonial lanes of Paraty.
+Explore seldom-seen natural and cultural treasures, from the rain forest walking paths of Ilha Grande to the cobbled colonial lanes of Paraty — collectively a new UNESCO World Heritage Site!
 Take in the remarkable art and architecture of Rio Grande and the modern vibe of Santos, whose renowned soccer team once claimed Pelé as a star player.
 Board the Camboriú cable car for a hike in a hilltop forest and a visit to a stunning beach.
 And that’s just in Brazil!
 More cultural wonders greet you in Uruguay — the posh resort town of Punta del Este, the sophistication and rich history of Montevideo, and the remarkably preserved Old Town of Colonia del Sacramento.
 It’s all bookended by overnight stays in two of South America’s most celebrated and lively cities — amid the breathtaking mountains and beaches of Rio de Janeiro and the thrumming rhythms of Buenos Aires.

 When Eleanor Roosevelt first laid eyes on Iguassu Falls, she is famously said to have uttered, “Poor Niagara!”
 It’s easy to understand what overwhelmed the First Lady.
 This torrent of water separating Brazil and Argentina plunges over 200-foot-high cliffs in a roaring fury of water.
 (In fact, Iguassu translates roughly from the local Guarani into “great water.”)
 Judging from Ms. Roosevelt’s reaction, you’ll want to extend your expedition to view Brazil’s other breathtaking natural wonder.
 Explore the cataracts from both countries, getting as close to the falls as the spraying mist allows.
 Join us on this thrilling adventure!

 Fly to Rio de Janeiro, Brazil